How to join a Strings in a Vector into a String in Rust example

 These methods take a Separator and a string and return the join the strings

-• connect This function added in an older version of 1.30, allows you to join the strings of a vector and return a string
+• connect This function, added in an older version (1.30), joins the strings of a vector and returns a single string.

 fn main() {